modir/laminas-book/docs/validators.md

 followed by the "at" character (@), which is in turn followed by the host name.
 For example, in the "name@example.com" E-mail address, "name" is the local part, and "example.com" is the host name.

+!!! note
-> The @`EmailAddress` validator is useful for checking an user-entered E-mail addresses on
-> your forms for correctness.
+    The @`EmailAddress` validator is useful for checking an user-entered E-mail addresses on your forms for correctness.
-> The validator will check for the correctness of the local part and the host name,
-> for presence of the "at" character (@) and, optionally, will connect to the recipient's
-> host and query the DNS service for existence of the MX (Mail Exchanger) record [^mx_record].
+    The validator will check for the correctness of the local part and the host name, for presence of the "at" character (@) and, optionally, will connect to the recipient's host and query the DNS service for existence of the MX (Mail Exchanger) record [^mx_record].

 [^mx_record]: An MX record is a type of record used in the Domain Name System (DNS).
               MX records define one or several mail server addresses assigned to recipient's domain.